+Residents want a high quality of life, one where they can choose to leave their vehicles parked, should they choose to own one, and walk to local amenities; and they want a healthy, revenue-enhancing local economy that will not only provide local job opportunities, but lead to improved community services and schools.
 Newburyport's land use pattern is essentially established: an urban core surrounded by traditional neighborhoods of the South End, North End and ridgeline area between High and Low Streets; an expansive, but currently low-density, business and industrial park area between Low Street and the boundary with Newbury; a collection of shopping centers and other retail uses along Storey Avenue near Interstate 95; suburban subdivisions in the West End; and the beach community at the northern end of Plum Island.
-Within this pattern of development exist smaller pockets of commercial and industrial development, particularly along Merrimac Street and around the Route 1 traffic circle.
+Within this pattern of development exists smaller pockets of commercial and industrial development, particularly along Merrimac Street and around the Route 1 traffic circle.